Stonehenge Countertops: Frequently Asked Questionsclick on the question to learn the answer.Why Would You Want a Concrete Countertop?

 What is the Difference Between Precast and Cast-In-Place Countertops?

-concrete countertops There are two primary ways to fabricate a concrete countertop; precast and cast-in-place.
+There are two primary ways to fabricate a concrete countertop; precast and cast-in-place.
 Stonehenge Countertops is experienced in both methods, and can offer guidance about which type of top might be best for you.

+All things being equal, we prefer to precast countertops in our shop, and then move to grinding, staining, and sealing.
+With these steps completed in the shop, we can then deliver and install a finished product with minimal disruption to you.
+Our shop also provides an ideal setting to control the fabrication variables so critical in producing a high quality concrete countertop.
+Most of our pre-cast tops are made with an inverted pour where the top side is faced down in the mould.
+A cast-in-place top is almost always poured with the face side up.
 You can save money with our pre-cast concrete countertops because we have shop equipment that could not be taken to a construction site.
-To get a smooth surface, we utilize a heavy duty 4’ x 8’ air lift vibrating station that consolidates the wet concrete and removes air at the same time.
-For large tops, we have an automated flipping station to invert the top back to its “right side up” position when we take it out of the mould.
+To get a smooth surface, we utilize a heavy duty 4 x 8 air lift vibrating station that consolidates the wet concrete and removes air at the same time.
+For large tops, we have an automated flipping station to invert the top back to its right side up position when we take it out of the mould.
 Once out of the mould, we can wet grind the tops with a built-in water containment system; in your house, managing water for grinding would be a different story.
 Diamond tool wet grinding is key process for concrete countertops with exposed aggregates like recycled glass and pea gravel, or with embedded objects.
 Your pre-cast top will arrive with a beautiful smoothly honed surface.
+We can also fabricate cast-in-place tops.
+This process involves making a mould in your home directly over the cabinets to be covered.
+The cast-in-place approach makes sense in situations where you have a very large island to cover or where you want a long countertop section without a seam.
+With our cast-in-place tops, there are two finishes available: a troweled surface or one pressed with a texture stamp.
+Coloring can be done with integral pigments or with water based stains.
+What is the Process for Buying a Concrete Countertop?

 Good planning in advance on your part will expedite the process in the end.
 If you are involved in a planned remodeling project, we recommend that you visit us to select your top as early in the process as possible.
 Here are some key steps: